iiamthestorm/rei-notes/人生、夢、日本/Jordan Peterson/Self Authoring Program.md

 	- I can flexing my portofolio to others,
 	- i can impressed girl,
 	- i can working in 3D fields hell probably going into 3D low poly game.
-	- I also can make yorushika art.
+	- I can make yorushika art.
-- I think if i can stop wanking and watching pornography, i think i can be more extrovert, my thoughts can be clear, i can be freed from guilty of consuming porn.
-I can
+- I think if i can stop wanking and watching pornography,
+	- i think i can be more extrovert,
+	- my thoughts can be clear,
+	- i can be freed from guilty of consuming porn.
+	- I can be more confident
+	- I'm not depressed all day
+	- Increased my testosterone